ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
 - The second line prints the sum of 128 and $TRUEKNOWLEDGE.

+# 9-divide_and_rule

+This script prints the result of dividing the environment variable POWER by DIVIDE.

+## Description

+- The script uses shell arithmetic `$((...))` to perform integer division.
+- The result is printed followed by a new line.
+- Both POWER and DIVIDE must be exported in the environment.

+## Usage

+1. Make the script executable: chmod +x 9-divide_and_rule

+2. Set the environment variables and run the script: export POWER=42784 export DIVIDE=32
+./9-divide_and_rule

+3. Example output:
+1337

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line performs the division and prints the result.